Can I exercise after an angioplasty and stent? Absolutely yes!

 What is angioplasty?

-The term angioplasty comes from the Greek words angio meaning “vessel” and plasticos meaning “fit for moulding” but in very simple terms, it’s just another name for a heart plumbing job.
+The term angioplasty comes from the Greek words angio meaning “vessel” and plastia meaning “fit for moulding” but really it’s just a fancy name for a cardiac plumbing job.

-The full name for the procedure is percutaneous transluminal coronary angioplasty (PTCA).
+The full name for the procedure is percutaneous transluminal coronary angioplasty (PTCA) or percutaneous intervention (PCI)

 What is a stent?